A Comprehensive Review: Impacts of Extreme Temperatures due to Climate Change on Power Grid Infrastructure and Operation: SUBSTATION GRID EQUIPMENT IMPACTS

 Instrument/measurement transformers play a vital role for measurement and protection in power systems.
-It is reported that the accuracy of instrument transformers is impacted by the ambient temperature \cite{mingotti2018effect, gedatasheet}.
-For example, the inductive current transformer does not fulfill the accuracy class requirements when the temperature is lower the conventional ambient temperature of 23\degree C but higher than the minimum working temperature specified by the standards \cite{transformers2009part}.
+The accuracy of instrument transformers is impacted by the ambient temperature \cite{mingotti2018effect, gedatasheet}.
+For example, an inductive current transformer does not fulfill the accuracy class requirements when the temperature is lower the conventional ambient temperature of 23\degree C but higher than the minimum working temperature specified by the standards \cite{transformers2009part}.
 Industry also reports the derating nature of the current transformers due to increase in ambient temperature \cite{peakdemand_xfrmr}.

-Data from real-world (Chicago, Illinois) is used to study the effect of ambient temperature on distribution transformers, it is shown that the overall temperature of the transformer is affected by ambient temperature and load level \cite{almohaimeed2017steady}.
-Furthermore, the ratings of the distribution transformer need to be designed based on the highest temperature recorded and altitude of the site \cite{SE_xfrmr_ambient_Temp}. \cite{fox2019heat} also shows how the heat generation within the padmount transformer leads to failures.
+Data from Chicago, Illinois was used to study the effect of ambient temperature on distribution transformers, and it was shown that the overall temperature of the transformer is affected by ambient temperature and load level \cite{almohaimeed2017steady}.
+Furthermore, the ratings of the distribution transformer need to be designed based on the highest temperature recorded and altitude of the site \cite{SE_xfrmr_ambient_Temp}.
+Ref. \cite{fox2019heat} also shows how the heat generation within the padmount transformer leads to failures.